 Weier: When watching, or better yet following, a pro skier in the trees, you get to see the artistry of tree skiing.
 This is something that is really can’t be easily described, but that is easily observed.
 But when watching or following, you can easily see how the pro interprets the line and snow, mixing up turn shapes and styles, finding features and lines that you may not have seen.
 How the skier combines their skill, confidence, and adventurous nature creates a flow to their skiing that really must be seen to begin to understand.

-Find Your Line: How to Ski Trees is a five-part eLearning series designed to provide tips, tricks, and techniques for gaining confidence in the glades.
-Through video instruction, exercises you can do on your own, risk-management advice, and more, you can learn to not only ski trees safely, but with confidence and joy, as well.
-Check it out here.
+Find Your Line: How to Ski Trees is a five-part online education series designed to provide tips, tricks, and techniques for gaining confidence in the glades.
+Through video instruction, exercises you can do on your own, risk-management advice, and more, you can learn to skis safely and with confidence and style.
+Find out more about Outside Learn here.